Entering the French market: how to overcome digital marketing challenges in France

 Brits often refer to the French as brothers, sisters, neighbours or cousins, so it’s easy to forget just how different the two cultures are.

 For example, French people prefer to be referred to in a formal way.
-Many brands in the UK speak to and address their audience informally but this is disrespectful in France.
+Many brands in the UK speak to and address their audience informally but this is seen as disrespectful in France.
 The language used across all marketing messages in France needs to be adapted to take this into consideration.

 Another thing to factor in is differences in national holidays and bank holidays.
 The holidays celebrated in France, and the days they are celebrated on, differ to that in the UK, so promotional offers and sales will need to be planned separately.